architech-boards/lora-documentation/source/qs.rst

 .. image:: _static/board_switch.jpg

-Now the device is in sleeping mode, it in 30 seconds will wakeup and it is going to sent a message.
-For skipping the sleeping fase, click on **S2** button.
+Now the device is in sleeping mode, it in 30 seconds will wake up and it is going to sent a message.
+For skipping the sleeping phase, click on **S2** button.

 .. image:: _static/board_s2.jpg

 Clicking on **Refresh** button you will see the first message sent by your device.
-Now tilt your board to 90 degree and wait 30 seconds.
+Now tilt your board to 90 degrees and wait 30 seconds.

 .. image:: _static/board_tilt.jpg

 The board will send another message.
 Now it's time to see the data sent.
 Power off the board.
-And from the logger windows you will have 2 rows, every row is a message received from the server.
+And from the logger window, you will have 2 rows, every row is a message received from the server.
-If you click on the **+** node you can see the uncripted data reveived **Payload (hex):**.
-All messages start with the number 18, the other three number couples are the data read from the acceleromter mounted on the board.
+If you click on the **+** node you can see the unencrypted data received **Payload (hex):**.
+All messages start with the number 18, the other three number couples are the data read from the accelerometer mounted on the board.
 You will see the data changed when you have tilted the board and sent the second message.

 .. image:: _static/actility_logger2.jpg